IKIM-Essen/ClusterDocs/docs/getting-started.md

 ### Setting up your SSH configuration

-To provide the appropriate parameters for the connection, place the snippet below into your `~/.ssh/config` file, replacing `$USERNAME` appropriately.
+To provide the appropriate parameters for the connection, create a file at `~/.ssh/config` and copy the snippet below, replacing `$USERNAME` appropriately.

 ```ssh
 Host *